mosabami/SuperAKS-App/README.md

    ![Load testing parameters](./media/lt-parameters.png)
 1. Move forward to the monitor tab and add the AKS cluster running the app
 1. Click "Review and Create" then click "Create"
-1. Watch Azure load testing run the test you should be able to see something similar to below indicating that none of the requests failed
+1. Watch Azure load testing run the test you should be able to see something similar to below indicating that some of the requests failed
    ![Load testing result first](./media/initial-test-result.png) Heading over to the monitoring tab however you can see that the worker pod was heavily utilized.
 ![Load testing result first](./media/initial-test-monitoring.png)